 - At about 6 months, he turns towards a softer sound.

 - When a child is about 4 to 5 months old, he’ll look towards a loud sound.

 Hearing Screening of newborns is recommended to help in early detection and management.
-Treatment of hearing problem can be medical, surgical or involves devices such as hearing aids, cochlear implants, bone-anchored hearing aids or other assistive devices.
+Treatment of hearing problems can be medical, surgical, or involves devices such as hearing aids, cochlear implants, bone-anchored hearing aids, or other assistive devices.

 There are various screening programs which generally aim to-

 - Screen newborns by 1 month of age.

 - Confirm diagnosis by 3 months.

 - Implement treatment by 6 months, if required.

 When Is The Newborn Hearing Screening Is Done?